MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-setting-jpeg-compression-level-use.md

 ---
-Description: To specify the compression level when you save a JPEG image, initialize an EncoderParameters object and pass the address of that object to the Save method of the Image class. ms.assetid: b8365c00-2223-4aff-9fb2-422976af4c31
+description: To specify the compression level when you save a JPEG image, initialize an EncoderParameters object and pass the address of that object to the Save method of the Image class. ms.assetid: b8365c00-2223-4aff-9fb2-422976af4c31
 title: Setting JPEG Compression Level ms.topic: article